dubo-dubon-duponey/docker-debian/README.md

 Build your own Debian image from scratch.

-This project heavily relies on [debuerreotype](https://github.com/debuerreotype/debuerreotype), debootstrap and qemu.
+This project relies on [debuerreotype](https://github.com/debuerreotype/debuerreotype), [debootstrap](https://wiki.debian.org/Debootstrap), [qemu](https://www.qemu.org/), [cue](https://cuelang.org/), and [buildkit](https://github.com/moby/buildkit).

 Features:
  * reproducible builds
-     * a given date and Debian version always gives you the exact same resulting rootfs
+     * a given date and Debian suite always gives you the exact same resulting rootfs
  * no third-party image dependency
-     * the provided builder rootfs is all you need to get started (*), and you do not need ANY Docker image from anywhere
+     * the provided tarball is all you need to get started, and you do not need ANY Docker image from anywhere
- * support for fully air-gaped build
+ * support for fully air-gaped build (granted you have a local debian repository mirror)
- * depends only on the availability of `snapshot.debian.org` (**)
+ * depends only on the availability of `snapshot.debian.org` (or that of your proxy / mirror)
  * slim
      * resulting images are in the range of 25MB
  * multi-architecture